 Professor Minoru Asada (Curriculum Vitae)

 received Ph.D. in control engineering from Osaka University in 1982.
 Since 1997, he has been a Professor of the department of Adaptive Machine Systems at the Graduate School of Engineering, Osaka University.
 He was the president of the International RoboCup Federation (2002-2008) and was the Research Director of “ASADA Synergistic Intelligence Project” of ERATO (2005-2012).
 In 2012, the Japan Society for Promotion of Science (JSPS) named him to serve as the Research Leader for the Specially Promoted Research Project (Tokusui) on Constructive Developmental Science Based on Understanding the Process From Neuro-Dynamics to Social Interaction.
-Since 2013, he has been the director of the division of cognitive neuroscience robotics, the Institute for Academic Initiatives (IAI), Osaka University.
+Since 2018, he has been the administrative director of Symbiotic Intelligent Systems Research Center at the Institute for Open and Transdisciplinary Research Initiatives, Osaka University.